 I’m always on the lookout for new backpacks designed for traveling — especially bags designed for the modern Europe traveler.
-That’s why when I saw the Tortuga Travel Backpack I got pretty excited because it looked to be designed specifically for urban travel.
-So I got my hands on the Tortuga so I could do my own review of the backpack for you all.
+That’s why when I saw the Tortuga Travel Backpack, I got pretty excited because it looked to be designed specifically for urban travel.
+I got my hands on the Tortuga so I could do my own review of the backpack for you all.

-As you can see, I still found that I could fit a good amount of stuff in this bag.
+As you can see, I found that I could still fit a good amount of stuff in this bag.
 Check out our packing list for Europe for more info on what to pack.

-Dimensions: 44 liters (2,685 cubic inches) and the dimensions are 22 x 14 x 9 inches (55.88 x 35.56 x 22.86 cm).
+Dimensions: 44 liters (2,685 cubic inches); 22 x 14 x 9 inches (55.88 x 35.56 x 22.86 cm).

 The Tortuga backpack has a large main compartment that zips open like a suitcase.
-This not only maximizes packing space but it also allows you to easily access the contents of your bag without having to pull everything out of it.
+This not only maximizes packing space, but it allows you to easily access the contents of your bag without having to pull everything out of it.
 I prefer this system to the traditional “top loading” bags because it is much more practical for urban travel (you can read our guide on top-loading vs front loading backpacks for more information on the subject).

 Padded Shoulder Straps and Hip Belt

 All the straps on the Tortuga can be zipped away behind a cover.
-This is great if you ever do find yourself having to check your backpack while flying so you don’t run the risk of getting a strap ripped off from an airport conveyer belt.
+This is great if you ever do find yourself having to check your backpack while flying so you don’t run the risk of getting a strap ripped off from an airport conveyor belt.
 It is also nice if you want to carry the bag and not wear it on your back.

 I really like how the bag is streamlined and just contains the things you’ll need for urban traveling.
 There are no extra straps or anything else to get caught while you’re on the move.